-The Proposed Action Alternative would include operations of electrical equipment, including new pathways along Pershing Drive and World Way West to connect the new RS-X to the midfield area of the airfield and to existing ductbanks that run under the southbound lanes of Pershing Drive.
+The Proposed Action Alternative would include operations of electrical equipment, including new pathways along Pershing Drive and World Way West to connect the new RS-X to the midfield area of the airfield and to existing ductbanks that run under the southbound lanes of Pershing Drive and the eastbound lanes of Westchester Parkway.
 The transformer banks are anticipated to be the dominant operational noise source for the RS-X.

 Transformers emit a characteristic hum resulting from magnetostrictive forces that cause the core of the transformer to vibrate.
 A transformer core is made of multiple sheets of specially designed steel that extend and contract due to the flux of alternating current-producing noise and mechanical vibrations.
 Transformer cooling also produces semi-continuous noise.
-Oil pumps used to cool transformers during periods of high electrical demands also contribute to the operational noise.
-The amount of noise generated by a transformer is generally fixed by design, and vibration is generally reduced by isolating the core and coils from the ground using antivibration pads.
+Oil pumps used to cool transformers during periods of high electrical demands also contribute to the operational sound.
+The amount of sound generated by a transformer is generally fixed by design, and vibration is generally reduced by isolating the core and coils from the ground using antivibration pads.

 The proposed transformers would not exceed the values specified by the American National Standards Institute (ANSI) standards.
 Each transformer is designed not to exceed a maximum sound level of 76 dBA during standard operation in accordance with the ANSI C57.12.90 standard.
-Additionally, the reactor, in accordance with ANSI C57.21, is designed not to exceed a maximum sound level of 75 dBA during standard operations23.
+Additionally, the reactor, in accordance with ANSI C57.21, is designed not to exceed a maximum sound level of 75 dBA during standard operations.
 It is anticipated that the transformers would share approximately one-half of the maximum load (less than 60 MVA) reducing generated noise.
 Additionally, the transformers and reactor would be isolated and surrounded by containment structures and other buffer areas to further reduce noise generation.
+Given the distance between the Proposed Project Area and noise-sensitive receptors, the operational noise from the transformers would not exceed the existing ambient noise levels at any noise-sensitive site.